Aryss/LSpec/README.md

 P - hides weapon data.
 Press O to re-enable

 O - unused for now, but will cycle weapon info display to other data.
 Other data is not implemented yet, but swapping is, so if you you hid it by accident press O a couple more times.

+### Troubleshooting
+**Overlay doesn't appear.
+Mutator is loaded and server log says spectator is cleared for access.**
+Make sure the mutator is added to the ServerPackages, otherwise it won't be loaded on the client.

+**Overlay doesn't appear.
+Mutator is loaded but server log says spectator is not cleared for access.**
+This may be caused by some weird symbols in the player name, in one of my test cases player with "|" symbol in the name was failing the key check.
+Try removing special characters from the spec's Player name.